purplos/appear-ios-sdk/README.md

 ### Add the SDK

-Go to the [Appear Console](https://appear.media) and create a project, then enter a Project name.
+Sign in to the [Appear Console](https://appear.media) and create a project.
-Enter the bundle identifier from your XCode Project and upload triggers and assosiated Augmented Reality Media files.
+Upload triggers and add assosiated Augmented Reality Media files.
+Go to the Integrations tab and create an iOS client.
+Remember to enter the bundle identifier from your Xcode Project.
-Download the plist file and drag it into your XCode Project
+Download the plist file and drag it into your Xcode Project.

 ### Add The Appear Framwork to your project